isralduke/thatbook/36-zephaniah.md

 > <a name="2:1">2:1</a> Bunch yourselves together as if you were straw, you undesirable nation,
 > <a name="2:2">2:2</a> before God’s decree becomes reality and the day of opportunity disappears like windblown chaff,
-> before the Lord’s raging anger overtakes you—
+> before the Lord’s raging anger overtakes you —
 > before the day of the Lord’s angry judgment overtakes you!
 > <a name="2:3">2:3</a> Seek the Lord’s favor, all you humble people of the land who have obeyed his commands!
 > Strive to do what is right!
 Strive to be humble!
 > Maybe you will be protected on the day of the Lord’s angry judgment.

-> Judgment on Surrounding Nations
+### Judgment on Surrounding Nations

 > <a name="2:4">2:4</a> Indeed, Gaza will be deserted
 > and Ashkelon will become a heap of ruins.
 > Invaders will drive away the people of Ashdod by noon,